 This Greenbelt is a great place to visit for those who live in the neighborhood or just want a taste of some tranquility within a major city.
 It’s also a good spot for exercising as biking and running are popular activities along the path.
 Take a camera along to capture the natural beauty of the area, including birds, ducks, geese, and hawks that are commonly seen in the area.

 Though it is great for exercising, be aware there are no trash cans either so prepare accordingly by bringing some extra plastic bags or simply purchasing a bottle of water.
-It’s always good to be conscious of the environment.
+It’s always good to be conscious of the environment in North Hollywood, California.

 Mor Air Inc.